 You can also treat your sensitive teeth at home with the right toothpaste.
-Some sensitive toothpastes, either prescription or over-the-counter options, may have high enough concentrations of fluoride or other chemicals to reduce sensitivity over time.
-Colgate® Enamel Health™ Sensitive contains Potassium Nitrate and Sodium Fluoride to strengthen enamel and relieve tooth sensitivity.
+Some sensitive toothpaste, either prescription or over-the-counter options, may have high enough concentrations of fluoride or other chemicals to reduce sensitivity over time.
 Your dentist may also advise you to use a toothbrush designed for use with sensitive teeth.
 With improved hygiene, tooth sensitivity will usually reverse itself.

 Even if you’re the most oral-conscious person you know, it’s impossible to look at a tooth and identify if it is sensitive.
-But a sensitive mouth can be successfully treated.
 A visit to your dentist is the first step, and effective products at home will continue long-term treatment.
 Although it may take up to eight weeks for tooth sensitivity to subside, you shouldn’t be discouraged from seeking out effective products that are designed to treat sensitive teeth.